-Over 75 years of Combined Criminal Defense Legal Trial Experience in St. Louis
+More Than 75 Years of Combined Criminal Defense Legal Trial Experience in St. Louis

-Assault and battery charges can arise from a broad range of incidents.
-From domestic violence altercations between two well-acquainted people to shooting, punching, and stabbing incidents in alleyways or bars.
-Regardless of the circumstances of these sorts of charges, the St. Louis assault and battery defense attorneys at Rogers Sevastianos & Bante, LLP, can provide effective and aggressive legal assistance.
+If you have been charged with assault in St. Louis, you need aggressive legal representation from an experienced assault and battery attorney.
+Whether a domestic violence altercation between two well-acquainted people, or a shooting, punching or stabbing incident, the St. Louis assault and battery defense attorneys at Rogers Sevastianos & Bante, LLP, can provide effective and aggressive legal assistance.

 We have handled cases for a broad range of clients, including nationally renowned sports figures and other high-profile individuals and cases.
 For instance:

 - We recently defended a local professional accused of assaulting a prospective employee.
 We successfully demonstrated to the jury that the accuser’s hysterical voice-recorded accusations were inconsistent with other facts of the case, resulting in a win.

 - We recently defended an individual who was involved in a fistfight in a bar that led to a fatality.
 We successfully argued that our client made the fatal punch in self-defense.

 Assault and Battery Charges Have Harsh Penalties in Missouri